Trequetrum/blog-onesmallstep/content/derive_y_comb.md

 This is a small, but repetitive step.
 Its possible to get this step wrong and create some pretty bizarre control flow.

 It's also a rule that should seem a bit suspicious.
-The first rule is what lets us create a recursive call, but the second rule is just an extra bit of bookkeeping.
+The first rule parametrizes `f` and is what lets us create a recursive call.
+The second rule is just an extra bit of bookkeeping.
+It just re-aligns the API to this new form of a function that takes itself as a first parameter.
 We should think about whether this is accidental or essential complexity.
 Consider that we've already created a function called `mock` that removes our need to call `r` with itself.
-There doesn't seem to be any reason (in principle) why we could't use `mock` to call `f` with itself too.
+There doesn't seem to be any reason (in principle) why we couldn't use `mock` to call `f` with itself too.

 Really, as a point of pride, we want this step gone.
 The puzzle here is: how?